ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 Looking at the diagram:
 1) A service leverages an existing logging framework (e.g., [logback](https://logback.qos.ch) in Java) to generate log statements
-2) On startup, the OTel SDK injects a new output module into the logging framework.
-This module formats the log metadata to appropriate OTel semantic conventions (e.g., log.level), adds appropriate contextual metadata (e.g., k8s namespace), and outputs the log lines via OTLP (typically buffered) to a Collector
+2) On startup, the OTel SDK automatically injects a new output module into the logging framework.
+This module formats the log metadata to appropriate OTel semantic conventions (e.g., log.level), adds appropriate contextual metadata (e.g., k8s namespace), and outputs the log lines via OTLP (typically buffered) to a configured OTel Collector
-3) a Collector (typically, but not necessarily) on the same node as the service receives the log lines via the `otlp` receiver
+3) an OTel Collector (typically, but not necessarily) on the same node as the service receives the log lines via the `otlp` receiver
 4) the Collector adds additional metadata and optionally applies parsing via a Transform Processor
 5) the Collector then outputs the logs downstream (either directly to Elasticsearch, or more typically through a gateway Collector, and then to Elasticsearch)

 While this model is relatively simple to implement, it assumes 2 things:

 1) The service can be instrumented with OpenTelemetry (either through runtime zero-configuration instrumentation, or through explicit instrumentation).
-This essentially rules out use of this method for most "third-party" applications and services.
+This essentially rules out use of this method for most opaque, third-party applications and services.

 2) Your OTel pipelines are robust enough to forgo file-based logging.
 Traditional logging relied on services writing to files and agents "tailing" those log files.
-File-based logging inherently adds a semi-reliable, FIFO, disk-based queue between services and the collector.
-If there is a downstream failure in the telemetry pipeline (e.g., a failure in the Collector or downstream of the Collector), the file will serve as a temporary, reasonably robust buffer.
+File-based logging inherently adds a semi-reliable, FIFO, disk-based queue between services and the Collector.
+If there is a downstream failure in the telemetry pipeline (e.g., a failure in the Collector or downstream of the Collector) or back-pressure from Elasticsearch, the file will serve as a temporary, reasonably robust buffer.
+Notably, this concern can be mitigated with Collector-based disk queues and/or the use of a Kafka-like queue somewhere in-between the first Collector and Elasticsearch.
+Such a service is, in fact, provided by Elastic's Managed OpenTelemetry Collector.

-That said, there are inherent advantages to using a network-based logging protocol where possible: namely:
+There are, of course, many advantages to using OTLP as a logging protocol where possibly:
-1) not having to deal with file rotation
+1) you don't have to deal with file rotation or disk overflow due to logs
-2) less io overhead (no file operations)
+2) there is less io overhead (no file operations) on the node
-3) the Collector need not be local to the node running the applications (though you would typically want a Collector per node for other reasons)
+3) the log Collector need not be local to the node running the applications (though you would typically want a Collector per node for other reasons)

 Additionally, exporting logs from a service using the OTel SDK offers the following benefits:
 1) logs are automatically formatted with OTel Semantic Conventions
 2) key/values applied to log statements are automatically emitted as attributes
-3) traceid and spanid are automatically added
+3) traceid and spanid are automatically added when appropriate
 4) contextual metadata (e.g., node name) are automatically emitted as attributes
-5) baggage can be automatically applied as attributes
+5) custom metadata in baggage can be automatically applied as attributes to each log line

+All of the above leads to logs with rich context and metadata, increasing this utility and value.

 Configuration
 ===

 Most of the languages supported by OpenTelemetry are automatically instrumented for logging via OTLP by default.
-In the case of Java, for example, the OTel SDK, when in zero-code instrumentation, will automatically attach
+In the case of Java, for example, the OTel SDK, when in zero-code instrumentation, will automatically attach an OTLP exporter to either [Logback](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/logback/logback-appender-1.0/library) or [Log4j](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/log4j/log4j-appender-2.17/library).

 Let's have a look at the logs from our `recorder-java` service: